prashantg445/Vision_API_basic_projects/README.md

 # Vision_API_basic_projects
-This repo is just for show casing basic porjects done using Vision API
+This repo is just about basic projects done using Vision API